Hands on: Hands on: Samsung Galaxy Note 10 review

 Samsung announced the Galaxy Note 10 at its Unpacked event in New York on August 7.
 Some are able to pre-order the device immediately, while others may have to wait until August 8.

-If you’re pre-ordering in the US, you’ll get $100 credit for Samsung’s online store – we don’t currently know if Samsung will be running a similar scheme for customers in the UK and Australia.
+If you’re pre-ordering in the US, you’ll get $100 credit for Samsung’s online store – we don’t currently know if Samsung will be running a similar scheme for customers in the UK.
+In Australia, though, pre-ordering the handset from Samsung or any of the major retailers will get your a bonus AKG N700 Wireless Headphones valued at AU$499.

 Samsung Galaxy Note 10 design and display